RemiHeijmans/Camera-image-fun/README.md

 ## RealTimeAsciiArt
 this films ya and makes ascii art ot of it instantly. it isn't that good.

+## RealTimeMotionDetection
+This project detects motion in real-time video feed from the camera.

+## RealTimeEdgeDetection
+This project performs real-time edge detection on video feed from the camera.

+## RealTimeColorFilterSwitcher
+This project allows switching between different color filters and pixel sizes in real-time using the camera feed.

 ## VideoRecorder
 This project records a short video using the camera.